nbrandaleone-blog/myblog/_posts/2020-03-06-How-to-configure-your-EKS-clusters.md

 ## Option 1 - BASH scripts

 Let's not fool ourselves, we can go a long way using BASH scripts.
-Fortunately, there is a [project](https://github.com/mreferre/ekstender) called **ekstender** which uses Docker to install some tooling, and a BASH script to install or uninstall various packages onto your cluster.
+Fortunately, there is a [project](https://github.com/mreferre/ekstender) called **ekstender** which uses a BASH script to install or uninstall various packages onto your cluster.
 You can customize the install process by toggling environmental variables, or of course by modifying the installation script.

 ### ekstender example